Stackelberg Coupling of Online Representation Learning and Reinforcement Learning: Code availability

 \section{Code availability}

-The complete source code for SCORER and the experiments presented in this paper is available at \url{https://github.com/fernando-ml/SCORER} to ensure reproducibility.
-Our implementation is built in JAX \cite{jax2018github} and leverages significant components, particularly for environment vectorization and training loops, from the PureJaxRL framework \cite{lu2022discovered}\footnote{\url{https://github.com/luchris429/purejaxrl/tree/main}}.
-While core architectural choices (Section~\ref{appendix:hyperparameters_and_setup}) and most hyperparameters for baseline algorithms are consistent with PureJaxRL defaults for MinAtar and DQN, our SCORER-specific mechanisms (perception network objective, two-timescale updates) are additions.
+The complete source code for SCORER and the experiments presented in this paper is available at \url{https://github.com/fernando-ml/SCORER/} to ensure reproducibility.
+Our implementation is built in JAX \citep{jax2018github} and leverages significant components, particularly for environment vectorization and training loops, from the PureJaxRL framework~\citep{lu2022discovered}\footnote{\url{https://github.com/luchris429/purejaxrl/tree/main}}.
+While core architectural choices (Section~\ref{appendix:hyperparameters_and_setup}) and hyperparameters for baseline algorithms are consistent with PureJaxRL defaults for MinAtar and DQN, our SCORER-specific mechanisms (perception network objective, perception learning rate) are additions.